 Fractal Chief Scientist to Chair ACM CCS’19 Security/Blockchain Conference

-Jonathan Katz, Chief Scientist of Fractal, will be TPC Co-chair for the 26th ACM CCS conference, the flagship venue for security and blockchain, in particular.
+Jonathan Katz, Chief Scientist of Fractal Platform, will be the program co-chair for the 26th ACM CCS conference, the flagship venue for security and blockchain, in particular.
 The conference will be held in London, United Kingdom from November 11 to November 15, 2019.

 The ACM Conference on Computer and Communications Security (CCS) is the flagship annual conference of the Special Interest Group on Security, Audit and Control (SIGSAC) of the Association for Computing Machinery (ACM).
 The conference brings together information security researchers, practitioners, developers, and users from all over the world to explore cutting-edge ideas and results.
 It provides an environment to conduct intellectual discussions.
 From its inception, CCS has established itself as a high standard research conference in its area.

 Fractal platform is a commercial-scale DApps platform.
 At the heart of Fractal is iChing consensus, a secure and eco-friendly proof-of-stake protocol.
 It is also a natural mimic of Bitcoin consensus, the only type that stands the test of time.
 On top of iChing, Fractal provides secure scalability solutions to handle 1,000x more transactions than legacy blockchain as well as near-instant finality.
 Finally, Fractal is built with modular, composable, and interoperable principles at every step to make building DApps a truly simple task that anyone can do.

 For more information, please visit our website: www.fractalblock.com.